Gyal Khatun: Dowry and Wedding traditions

 The Stok Palace, residency of Ladakhi kings.

 The Balti kings were known for giving big dowries when their princesses got married.
 The dowry included things they could move, like gold, silver, precious stones, jewelry, expensive clothes, swords, guns, and 12 sets of kitchen cutlery.
-You can still see Gyal Khatun's movable dowry at the Stok Palace Museum in Ladakh.
-They have the Queen’s decorated dress front and a necklace made of thirteen rows of silver beads.
+Gyal Khatun's movable dowry can be still seen at the Stok Palace Museum in Ladakh.
+They include the Queen’s decorated dress front and a necklace made of thirteen rows of silver beads.
 As part of the things they couldn't move, they also gave villages.
-According to local customs, a lot of Muslim maids, male helpers, and a group of Balti musicians (later called Kharmon or Royal Musicians) were sent to Ladakh as part of Gyal Khatun’s wedding party.
+According to local customs, a number of Muslim maids, male helpers, and a group of Balti musicians (later called Kharmon or Royal Musicians) were sent to Ladakh as part of Gyal Khatun’s wedding party.

 According to Balti traditions, King Jamyang might have needed to give gifts to his bride's parents.
 This tradition, called "khamital (Balti: ཁམི་ཏལ་)", means the boy's parents send gifts to the girl's parents.
 After this, the boy's parents should follow the tradition of "rintho" or "onarin, where the boy's parents should pay for the milk the girl drank when she was a baby.
 Once they pay with 24 tolas of gold and 24 goats, the wedding date is set.
 The Ladakhi Lamas welcomed Gyal Khatun as the Buddhist god of long life, the White Tara.

 Succession as ruler

 After King Jamyang Namgyal died, Gyal Khatun took over the government while her young son, Sengge Namgyal, grew up.
-She's famous for being Sengge Namgyal's mother.
+She is famous for being Sengge Namgyal's mother.
 Sengge Namgyal was called the "Lion King of Ladakh".
-There's a famous ballad that tells the story of Sengge Namgyal's birth, when he was held by his mother, Gyal Khatun, also known as ZiZi:
+There is a famous ballad that tells the story of Sengge Namgyal's birth, when he was held by his mother, Gyal Khatun, also known as Zi-Zi:

 “Today the old king’s name shall resound through the verse, for see the lovely babe his grandson, born today. see him in the arms of his mother, this child whose name shall be famous all the world, see him in the arms of Zi-Zi, the Queen.
 This child whose name shall be famous in all the world”.